BerenMillidge/BerenMillidge.github.io/publications.md

 # All publications

 Below is a complete publication record presented in reverse chronological order.
-I will try to keep this list up to date, however an always up to date list can be found at my [Google Scholar](https://scholar.google.com/citations?user=3GGkFTkAAAAJ&hl=en&oi=ao).
+I will try to keep this list up to date, however an always up-to-date list can be found at my [Google Scholar](https://scholar.google.com/citations?user=3GGkFTkAAAAJ&hl=en&oi=ao).

 ## 2026